rehierl/node-tree-outliner/1-1-3-node-trees/2-0-core-definitions.md

 # Node tree definitions

 * core definitions used throughout this discussion
-* a summary of standard and non-standard definitions
+* an overview of standard and non-standard definitions
-* the focus is on directed node trees
+* the focus is on rooted, directed trees of nodes
+* aka. arborescence, out-tree

 <!-- ======================================================================= -->
 ## paths of nodes

-* paths are seen as sequences of adjacent vertices

 loops and cycles